Thomas

 See Jemmy Twitcher shambles.""

 The Poetical Works of Thomas Gray: English and Latin.
 Edited with an introduction, life, notes and a bibliography by John Bradshaw.
 The Aldine edition of the British poets series.
-London: George Bell and sons, 1891, p.
-263.
+London: George Bell and sons, 1891, 263.

-Contribute a note or query
+Add a note or query to this line

 10 No; at our time of life, 'twould be silly, my dear.'

-11 `I don't know,' says Law, `now methinks, for his look,
+11 'I don't know,' says Law, 'now methinks, for his look,

 12 'Tis just like the picture in Rochester's book.